 - Awareness: Crows build their nests up high, so they can pay attention to everything going on around them.
 This serves to remind us to bring awareness and mindfulness to our lives, observing the world around us as well as our internal beliefs and values.

 - Uniqueness: White crows are not the norm; they stand out from the crowd.
 This symbolizes our uniqueness and reminds us to be our authentic selves.

-- Personal Connection: On a personal note, our founder’s great grandmother was full-blooded Native American from the Crow Nation.
+- Personal Connection: On a personal note, our founder’s great grandmother was full-blooded Native American from the Crow Nation and she was her grandmother’s Little White Crow.
 Read more about how the Crows in Memoirs of a White Crow Indian by Thomas H. Leforge.